The AAA Framework and Cloud Permissions ManagementJune 24, 2020

 Consider the tried-and-true AAA framework: Authentication, Authorization and Auditing.

-In article published in Dark Reading, I discuss how this framework would work in a cloud-first or cloud-centric organization.
+In this article published in Dark Reading, I discuss how this framework would work in a cloud-first or cloud-centric organization.

 - Perimeter-based security is a very arcane way of looking at authentication in a cloud-native environment.
 Cloud vendors like Okta, Ping Identity and Netskope have led a much-needed shift in approach by using authentication solutions that works across hybrid cloud infrastructures to focus on either “Trust but Verify” or the concept of “Verify but Never Trust”.